 - Elitza Stanoeva on “Bulgarian-Danish relations after the invasion of Czechoslovakia: The interplay of economic interests and ideological discords”

 - and Benedetto Zaccaria on “Prague 1968 and Yugoslavia’s opening to the West, 1968-1970”.

 Dr Vladimir Unkovski-Korica (University of Glasgow) is the panel discussant.

-Angela Romano will also chair another panel featuring the book presentation of “The Economic Struggle for Power in Tito’s Yugoslavia: From World War II to Non Alignment” by Vladimir Unkovski-Korica; the panel is sponsored by the Study Group for the Former Yugoslavia.
+Angela Romano also chairs another panel featuring the presentation of the book “The Economic Struggle for Power in Tito’s Yugoslavia: From World War II to Non Alignment” by Vladimir Unkovski-Korica; the panel is sponsored by the Study Group for the Former Yugoslavia.